rationalagents/gemstateio-groups/README.md

 ## Big picture

-gemstate.io's mission is fostering connections between people creating things with technology in Idaho.
+http://gemstate.io's mission is fostering connections between people creating things with technology in Idaho.

-gemstateio-groups is the dataset the gemstate.io treats as authoriative about group names, locations, and events.
+gemstateio-groups is the dataset the http://gemstate.io app & bots treat as authoriative about group names, locations, and events.

 ## Contributing